-Comedy engages people, it associates both the pleasurable rush of endorphins and the reduction of stress hormones to the object of our mockery.
-When comedy is used by the empowered to belittle the disempowered, it is a form of oppression.
-It undermines the legitimacy of suffering, removes accountability from those in power and reinforces stigma.
-It makes it easier for us privileged folk to stay in our comfort zone, where we are not to blame for perpetuating structural discrimination.
-These are foreseeable and measurable consequences.
-When trivial mainstream comedy floods our screens, it brainwashes and serves little purpose than to distract and numb our wits from the shock of others’ difficult reality, a kind of opioid placebo reassuring us that we can always go down the steps to an able-bodied bar ‘where everyone knows our name’ and shield ourselves from the rigours of our self-perpetuated fragility.
+Comedy engages people.
+It tethers both the pleasurable rush of endorphins and the reduction of stress hormones to the object of our mockery.
+And when comedy is used by the empowered to belittle the disempowered, it is a form of oppression.
+It undermines the legitimacy of suffering, removes accountability from those in power, and reinforces stigma.
+It makes it easier for us privileged folks to stay in our comfort zone, where we are not to blame for perpetuating structural discrimination.

 More Radical Reads: Who’s Laughing?
 Trans Women as Humor Objects and Humor Agents

-No one wants to feel guilty for laughing.
-We need to laugh.
-And to quote John Cleese once more, the whole point about comedy is that it is based on criticism.
-So I, like many of my fellow activists have discovered that although comedy is all to often used as a tool to punch down, comedy can also be brilliantly effective at undermining the establishment.
-It’s — as always –about the locus of power.
-Satire for example allows us to scrutinise and, yes, also ridicule the corrupt politicans, the bigots, and the dictators of our time.
+Like many of my fellow activists, I’ve discovered that although comedy is all too often used as a tool to punch down, comedy can also be brilliantly effective at undermining the establishment.
+It’s — as always – – about the locus of power.
+Satire, for example, allows us to scrutinise and also ridicule the corrupt politicans, bigots, and dictators of our time.
 I don’t have a problem with that.

 [Feature Image: A black and white photo of a person laughing.
-They have dark shoulder length hair.
-They are wearing a black shirt.
+They have dark shoulder-length hair and are wearing a black shirt.
 Behind the person are trees.
 Source: Petras Gagilas]